 "The Ghost of Alfred "Albert" Johnson"

 (The first photo below shows a mass of Ghost Fumes appear at 12:04, November 30, 2002 just after midnight swirling around the statue, his hands did shift positions on the rifle, witnesses also said they saw his eyes open!
 If you look at the rifle you see 2 images of the rifle and movement clearly showing it had moved!
-This photo also shows the whites of the Soldiers eyes as if opened for this brief minute as it was photographed.
-Very Creepy).
+This photo also shows the whites of the Soldiers eyes as if opened for this brief minute as it was photographed.)
 Photo shot by Patrick Cross with witnesses seeing the ghost fumes appear at 12:04, 12:05 and 12:07 am, December 1st, 2002.
 Research and story by Patrick Cross-Copyright 2002-2012.
 Other photo shows ghost mist forming to the right of the statue with witness waiting for the statue to move. *These are the only photos that have captured ghost ectoplasm and mist forming around the statue before and as the hands move on the rifle.
-Voices and sounds of marching with rifles has also been heard by witmesses.Hear the full story only on the Burlington Ghost Walk conducted by Patrick Cross, tours starts at Emmas's Back Porch, downtown Burlington.
+Voices and sounds of marching with rifles has also been heard by witmesses.Many other stories have appeared recently with ghost photos taken of the statue.Hear the full story only on the Burlington Ghost Walk conducted by Patrick Cross, tours start at Emmas's Back Porch, downtown Burlington.

 Back to Main Page Burlington Ghost Walks-Official Site